…by Jonas E. Alexis

 Quoted in Rainer Werner Fassbinder, The Anarchy of the Imagination: Interviews, Essays, Notes (Baltimore: The Johns Hopkins University Press, 1992), 77

-Posted by Jonas E. Alexis on October 20, 2016, With 9216 Reads Filed under Investigations, Life.
+Posted by Jonas E. Alexis on October 20, 2016, With 9245 Reads Filed under Investigations, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.